discord/linked-roles-sample/README.md

 ## Try it out
 Now that you've built your bot, let's give it a try both from the server owner and the user's perspective.

-### Creating the verified role
+### Creating the linked role
-To try out our bot, we're going to create a verified role in a server where you have admin permissions.
+To try out our bot, we're going to create a linked role in a server where you have admin permissions.
 Open up the server settings, select roles, and click on `Create Role`.
 Give the role a name, save it, then click on `Verification`.
 Click the `Add verification` button, and you should see your bot in the list of available Apps.
 Click on it, and you will see a setup screen where you can configure specific criteria for your role.

 ![Verification Setup](assets/verification-setup.png "Verification Setup")

 ### Acquiring the role
-To acquire your newly created role, click the server name in the upper left corner of the screen, and select `Verified Roles`.
+To acquire your newly created role, click the server name in the upper left corner of the screen, and select `Linked Roles`.
 Click on your role, and it will present the opportunity to connect your account.

 ![Connect accounts](assets/connect-account.png "Connect accounts")

-Click on the verified role criteria.
+Click on the linked role criteria.
 This should lead to the Discord OAuth2 consent screen.
 Click `Authorize`, and then return to Discord.

 ![Consent Dialog](assets/consent-dialog.png "Consent Dialog")

-After returning to Discord, you should see a confirmed verified role.
+After returning to Discord, you should see a confirmed linked role.

 ![Connected](assets/connected.png "Connected")

-Finally, create a new private channel, and add the new verified role.
+Finally, create a new private channel, and add the new linked role.

 ## Tips & Tricks